FuelWatch shows fuel prices in your area so you can choose where and when to fill up.

 Prices shown on FuelWatch are the standard cash prices.
 They exclude discounts and charges, such as supermarket discounts or credit card fees.

-The charts below show year-to-date (YTD) daily average retail prices and terminal gate prices (TGP), an indicator of average wholesale prices.
+The charts for Perth below show year-to-date (YTD) daily average retail prices and terminal gate prices (TGP).
+TGP are an indicator of average wholesale prices.

 The difference between the retail and TGP price shows the retail margin.
 Retail margins are used as a guide to profit margins but is not actual profits as operating costs have not been taken into account.

-On 1 April 2026, the fuel excise on petrol and diesel was reduced by 32 cents per litre (cpl) resulting in the retail margin increasing.
-It is important to note that it can take days and sometimes weeks for metro fuel retailers (sometimes longer for regional retailers) to deplete their current stocks that were subject to the full excise and replenish with a new wholesale delivery that includes the excise cut — this is a reason for retail margins increasing on 1 April.
+On 1 April 2026, the fuel excise on petrol and diesel was reduced by 32 cents per litre (cpl).
+It is important to note that it can take days and sometimes weeks for metro fuel retailers to deplete their current stocks that were subject to the full excise and replenish with a new wholesale delivery that includes the excise cut — this is a reason for retail margins increasing on 1 April 2026.
+Based on FuelWatch analysis, most, if not all, Perth petrol and diesel retailers have fully passed on the excise cut by mid-April 2026.

 Unleaded petrol

-Chart 1 presents the YTD daily average retail price and average TGP for ULP in the Perth metropolitan area.
+Chart 1 presents the YTD daily average retail price and average TGP (cents per litre) for ULP in the Perth metropolitan area.

 Diesel

-Chart 2 presents the YTD daily average retail price and average TGP for diesel in the Perth metropolitan area.
+Chart 2 presents the YTD daily average retail price and average TGP (cents per litre) for diesel in the Perth metropolitan area.

 Fuel price inspections